hucste/lightsOn/README.md

 If you don't pass an option, the checks are done every 50 seconds. <br >
 'stop' is option to stop correctly LightsOn!

+The script 'manage' is a tool to install or delete application into Menu Applications > System

+Use-it, after making executable, as: ./manage (delete|install)

 ---------